-Abena Osei-Asare
+Abena Osei-Asare - Non-Executive Director

 Hon.
 Mrs. Abena Osei-Asare was appointed to the Board in August 2018.
 She is 43 years old.
 She is the Deputy Minister of Finance and Member of Parliament for Atiwa-East Constituency.
-Abena previously worked with the New York University (NYU) and Ghana Barclays Bank (Ghana) Limited.
+Abena previously worked with the New York University (NYU) Ghana and Barclays Bank (Ghana) Limited.
+She is a director of Ghana Exim Bank, Social Security and National Insurance Trust and Ghana Integrated Aluminium Development Corporation.
+She previously served as a Director of National Health Insurance Authority and Coastal Development Authority.

 She holds a BA (Economics and Geography) and an MSc (Development Finance) from the University of Ghana, Legon.
 She is also a Chartered Accountant.

-George Kwabena Abankwah-Yeboah
+George Kwabena Abankwah-Yeboah - Non-Executive Director

 Mr. Abankwah-Yeboah was appointed to the Board of the Bank in August 2017.
-He is 60 years old.
+He is 61 years old.
 He is the Chief Executive Officer of Sharp Pharmaceuticals Limited.
-He is currently a director of United Perfumery and Pharmaceuticals Limited, Accra Technical University, and Gulf Construction Limited.
-He has previously served on several boards including CSRI STEPRI, Koforidua Technical University, Chairperson of the Ghana College of Nurses and Midwives and the Association of Ghana Industries.
+He is currently a director of United Perfumery and Pharmaceuticals Limited, and Gulf Construction Limited.
+He has previously served on several boards including Accra Technical University, CSRI STEPRI, Koforidua Technical University, and the Association of Ghana Industries.

 He holds a Bachelor of Pharmacy (Hons) from KNUST, MBA (Finance) and an LLB (Hons) from the University of Ghana, Legon.